jfo/blog/source/posts/sild-storing-built-in-functions.md

 ```

 Here I am printing out a happy birthday message to my Mom, because it is
-actually her birthday the day i am writing this and she is sure to see this
+actually her birthday the day I am writing this and she is sure to see this
 heartfelt message on my computer screen thousands of miles away.

 I can _dereference_ the happy birthday function, just like I could any other variable